Lake Chelan Airport: Facilities and aircraft

+Facilities

 Lake Chelan Airport covers an area of 78 acre at an elevation of 1,263 feet (385 m) above mean sea level.
 It has one runway designated 2/20 with an asphalt surface measuring 3,503 by 60 feet (1,068 x 18 m).

+Runway Relocation

+In February 2026, the airport released an environmental analysis and community impact report on a proposed plan to extend, rotate, and slightly relocate its main runway.
+Factors considered include possible land acquisition; runway and taxiway relocations in accordance with FAA standards; a plan to relocate a nearby road; taxilane and hangar adjustments; irrigation system modifications; and a plan to install an automatic weather observation station.

+Later that year, the FAA rejected the proposal, saying that the runway configuration the airport desires would not be operationally feasible.
+Flight simulations were used to determine how the newly-proposed runway would be used, and problems were identified with surrounding mountains.

+The airport authority accepted funds to update a master plan and layout proposal for the airport.
+The FAA proposed that local officials revisit the airport's projected needs and conduct additional outreach to airport users and local residents.

+Aircraft

 For the 12-month period ending June 30, 2009, the airport had 16,000 general aviation aircraft operations, an average of 43 per day.
 At that time there were 64 aircraft based at this airport: 78.1% single-engine, 4.7% multi-engine, 1.6% helicopter and 15.6% ultralight.